 4. Have a Business Continuity Plan in Case of Shutdown

 Even with the most careful planning and preparation, there is always the possibility of a cyberattack or shutdown.
 You don’t have to be a cyber expert or know all of the intricacies of foreign actors battling it out in cyberspace to have a business continuity plan.

 Having a plan in case of a shutdown will greatly increase the likelihood that you will be able to recover successfully and respond appropriately in the event of an incident.
-The plan should specify the team leader in charge of response, the team members under this person’s command and their responsibilities, and the priorities and necessary steps that should be taken by who and when.
+The plan should specify the team leader in charge of the response, the team members under this person’s command and their responsibilities, and the priorities and necessary steps that should be taken by whom and when.

 5. Run Scenarios

 Once your business continuity plan is in place, you should practice running through several different scenarios.
 Not just having the plan, but practicing the plan is critical so that all players are aware of the actions and steps they must take in the event of a breach or attack.